China inflation flat in March, producer pricing power stays weak

 "The weak inflation profile suggests that further monetary policy easing is still needed in spite of recent retreats of onshore money market rates," ANZ economists Zhou Hao and Liu Ligang wrote after Friday's data release.

-"We believe that only permanent liquidity injection will be able to sustain the current favourable monetary conditions to head off the risk of deflation," they said.
+"We believe that only permanent liquidity injection will be able to sustain the current favorable monetary conditions to head off the risk of deflation," they said.

 The central bank has guided benchmark short-term money rates down sharply in recent weeks, and the interest rate yield curve has risen and steepened slightly as short term rates have fallen while longer term expectations have risen.